y-young/python-lint-annotate/README.md

 ## IMPORTANT - test environment

-The python version you set up in your action script with `actions/setup-python@v2` or by other means will not affect the linting process.
-The python version used by the linters can be set up only by `conda-python-version` argument!
-This also means that if you modify the system conda environment it might affect the lintnig process.
+The python version is set by `actions/setup-python@v2` using composite actions.
+This means that the the action will change python you might have previously set with `actions/setup-python@v2`.
+There are two ways to circumvent this.

-So it is best to keep the lintnig action separated from others.
-It is also recomended to run this on `ubuntu-latest`.
+- Keep the lintnig action separated from others
+- Use it at the and of your workflow when the change in python version will not affect anything else

 Example:

 ```yml
 on: